BlueJay00/Yara-LM/README.md

 python yara-lm.py

-The script will apply a defined pool of YARA rules to a defined number of log files and output aggregated alerts of macthes in JSON format.
+The script will apply a defined pool of YARA rules to a defined number of log files and output aggregated alerts of macthes in JSON format by default.

 ## Sample Output